eProsima/Fast-DDS/README.md

 **Fast DDS is undergoing major changes implicating API breaks.**
 **It is strongly advisable to use the latest stable branch, [2.13.x](https://github.com/eProsima/Fast-DDS/tree/2.13.x), to ensure compilation.**

-*eprosima Fast DDS* (formerly Fast RTPS) is a C++ implementation of the DDS (Data Distribution Service) standard of the OMG (Object Management Group). eProsima Fast DDS implements the RTPS (Real Time Publish Subscribe) protocol, which provides publisher-subscriber communications over unreliable transports such as UDP, as defined and maintained by the Object Management Group (OMG) consortium.
-RTPS is also the wire interoperability protocol defined for the Data Distribution
+*eprosima Fast DDS* is a C++ implementation of the DDS (Data Distribution Service) standard of the OMG (Object Management Group). eProsima Fast DDS implements the RTPS (Real Time Publish Subscribe) protocol, which provides publisher-subscriber communications over unreliable transports such as UDP, as defined and maintained by the Object Management Group (OMG) consortium.
+RTPS is also the wire interoperability protocol defined for the Data Distribution Service (DDS) standard.
-Service (DDS) standard. *eProsima Fast DDS* expose an API to access directly the RTPS protocol, giving the user full access to the protocol internals.
+*eProsima Fast DDS* expose an API to access directly the RTPS protocol, giving the user full access to the protocol internals.

 Some of the main features of this library are:

 * Configurable best-effort and reliable publish-subscribe communication policies for real-time applications.
 * Plug and play connectivity so that any new applications are automatically discovered by any other members of the network.
 * Modularity and scalability to allow continuous growth with complex and simple devices in the network.
 * Configurable network behavior and interchangeable transport layer: Choose the best protocol and system input/output channel combination for each deployment.
 * Two API Layers: a high-level Publisher-Subscriber one focused on usability (DDS) and a lower-level Writer-Reader one that provides finer access to the inner workings of the RTPS protocol.

 *eProsima Fast DDS* has been adopted by multiple organizations in many sectors including these important cases: